niamu/tmx2edn/README.md

 with a [play-cljs](https://github.com/oakes/play-cljs) game or do other transformations to the map within Clojure.

-## ClojureScript support

-It is planned to have this library be 100% compatible with ClojureScript so that parsing a TMX file can be done optionally without the requirement of the JVM.

-There are several functions in the app that are cross-compatible currently with the use of reader conditonals, but it is not yet possible to call `tmx->edn` directly in a ClojureScript environment and get a properly parsed data structure.

-Please feel free to contribute to improve ClojureScript (or even CLR) support.

 ## Usage

 The `tmx->edn` function expects a TMX file contents as a string.
 It